Urmston: Transport

 Urmston sits to the west of Junctions 9 and 10 on the outside of the M60 orbital motorway.
 A junction previously existed on Stretford Road further east along the motorway under its old M63 designation, but was closed on the opening of the A6144(M) in 1987.
 A well known local landmark, opened in 1960, is the Barton High level motorway bridge, which spans the Manchester Ship Canal.

 Lostock Road, which connects Davyhulme Circle to Barton Road, was from 1936 to 1937 widened to include two protected cycle tracks.
 The scheme, designed by borough surveyor Ernest Leeming and intended to improve transport connections between the neighbouring towns, was completed by October 1937.
+In July 2024, a blue plaque in honour of Ernest Leeming went on display in Davyhulme Park.
+It was sponsored by the Urmston and District History Society.

 Urmston is connected to Liverpool and Manchester by the Cheshire Lines Committee railway line which passes through Warrington and Liverpool South Parkway (for Liverpool John Lennon Airport).
 There are three railway stations in the Urmston area (Urmston station in Urmston town centre, Chassen Road and Flixton stations in neighbouring Flixton).
 Trains stopping at these stations are operated by Northern Trains.
 Urmston is not served by Metrolink but there are stop at the nearby Trafford Centre and in neighbouring Stretford and Eccles.